11 of whom we have much to say, and hard to explain, since you have become dull of hearing.

 11 of [about] whom [Melchizedek] we have much to say,

 There is much more to say about Christ’s Melchizedekian priesthood.
-He has additional things to say “about this” subject.
-He will do this in Hebrews 7:1-10:18.
-However, in order to grasp the significance of this Priesthood the readers of Hebrews need a level of maturity to do so.
+The writer has additional things to say “about this” subject.
+He will do this in Hebrews 7:1–10:18.
+However, in order to grasp the significance of this priesthood, the readers of Hebrews need a level of maturity.
 This is addressed in this and the next chapter.

 and hard to explain,

 The Melchizedekian priesthood is “hard to explain” to people who are indifferent to it.

 The Greek word “become” means to become something that was not before.
 At one time the readers of Hebrews were eager to learn about Christ, but now they had lost that motivation.
 They had not always been slow to pursue spiritual things.

 The words “have become” then indicate that the readers began the process of negative volition toward God’s Word in the past with the result that they now were in a state of “dull of hearing” (perfect tense).

 dull of hearing.

 The word “dull” means hard to move or no push.
 The people indicated here were sluggish or slow to come to grips with the supremacy of Christ.
 Jewish Christians reading the book of Hebrews were intransigent toward New Testament truth.
 They were listless about the wonder of Christ (He 6:12).

 “Hearing” relates to how they were learning.
 Hearing God’s Word is vital in importance (He 2:1–4; 3:7–19; 4:12–13).
 The idea is about more than nodding off when the Bible is taught; it is about failing to understand its principles and applying them to oneself.
 The issue was more than laziness; it was spiritual resistance toward God (Jer 6:10).

 Reluctance to apply God’s Word leads to a state of immaturity.